tejaswasnik/PixelFeed/README.md

 *   **Authentication & Security**: Complete registration, login, and token validation flow.
 Passwords are securely hashed before storing, and sessions are persisted via secure browser cookies.
 *   **Stateless Media Uploads**: Fast, on-the-fly uploads of post images using memory buffering.
 No temporary files are stored on the server disk.
-*   ** Personalized Feed**: Dynamic, chronologically sorted feed of posts from across the platform, including post creator info and live user-like indicators.
 *   **Social Relationships**: Follow and unfollow users to adjust follower/following counts in real-time, managed cleanly through independent link models.
 *   **Live Interactions**: Single-tap like and unlike options with database-level uniqueness enforcement.
 *   **Comprehensive Profiles**: Dedicated user spaces listing user bios, gender metrics, total post counts, follower list sizes, and a visual grid of their uploaded posts.